akka/akka/akka-docs/rst/java/http/routing-dsl/directives/index.rst

 SchemeDirectives
   Contains a single directive ``scheme`` to filter requests based on the URI scheme (http vs. https).

-WebsocketDirectives
+WebSocketDirectives
-  Contains directives to support answering Websocket requests.
+  Contains directives to support answering WebSocket requests.

 TODO this page should be rewritten as the corresponding Scala page